liamstewart23/WordPressForceDeletePost/README.md

 Deleting Posts has never been so fast!

-This plugin is lightweight - adding the ability for administrators to instantly delete posts by adding a Force Delete Icon to the Post List for Pages, Posts, and all Custom Post Types.
+This lightweight plugin adds the ability for administrators to instantly delete posts by adding a Force Delete Icon to the Post List for Pages, Posts, and all Custom Post Types.

 Download: https://wordpress.org/plugins/force-delete-posts/